tducasse/go-instabot/README.md

 As this procedure might not be safe, I recommend not doing it on your main Gmail account, and maybe create another account on the side.
 Or try to find a less secure webmail provider!

 ## How to run
 This is it!
-You now have two options :
-1. Run it in the Go playground

-   In a terminal, go to the folder where instabot.go is located, then execute :

-   `go run *.go`

-2. Build and install the script as a new command (Recommended)

-   In a terminal, write :

-   `go install github.com/tducasse/go-instabot`

-   You now have the `go-instabot` command available from anywhere in your system.
+Since you used the `go get` command, you now have the `go-instabot` executable available from anywhere in your system.
 Just launch it in a terminal!

-## Options
+### Options
+-h : Use this option to display the list of options.
-- -dev : Use this option to use the script in development mode : nothing will be done for real.
+-dev : Use this option to use the script in development mode : nothing will be done for real.
 You will need to put a config file in a 'local' folder.
-- -logs : Use this option to enable the logfile.
+-logs : Use this option to enable the logfile.
 The script will continue writing everything on the screen, but it will also write it in a .log file.
-- -nomail : Use this option to disable the email notifications.
+-nomail : Use this option to disable the email notifications.

-## Tips
+### Tips
 - If you want to launch a long session, and you're afraid of closing the terminal, I recommend using the command __screen__.
 - If you have a Raspberry Pi, a web server, or anything similar, you can run the script on it (again, use screen).
 - To maximize your chances of getting new followers, don't spam!
 If you follow too many people, you will become irrelevant.